 The Marvel Cinematic Universe has spanned 11 years, starting with Ironman and built several billion dollar franchises as new movies have been released each year.
 All of these movies have accumulated into major crossover event films known as The Avengers.
 Endgame is the fourth and biggest of these Avenger films.
 After the major cliffhanger in last year’s Avengers: Infinity War, this movie seeks to conclude the Infinity War arc.
 Have the years of build up over a decade of films lead to an epic finale, or did it devolve into a convoluted mess?

-Since the great “ah snap” moment from Infinity War, the cast was reduced significantly from the last film which actually worked to it’s benefit.
-My problem with the last movie was that there were too many people interacting on interacting plot points.
-Granted, Infinity War was more cohesive than it should have been; but this movie was a lot more focused and structured than the previous movie.
+Since the great “ah snap” moment from Infinity War, the cast was reduced significantly from the last film which actually worked to its benefit.
+My problem with the last movie was that there were too many people interacting with interacting plot points.
+Granted, Infinity War was more cohesive than it should have been; but Endgame was a lot more focused and structured than the previous movie.

 You get some great character interactions and solid jokes here and there.
-While the bulk of the main cast are OG avengers (Ironman, Captain America, Thor) you do get a few of the newcomers like Antman, Rocket and Nebula adding their own flair to the OG cast.
+While the bulk of the main cast is OG Avengers (Ironman, Captain America, Thor) you do get a few of the newcomers like Antman, Rocket, and Nebula adding their own flair to the OG cast.